donfanning/cryptrade/README.md

 NodeJS trading client for Cryptotrader.org

+*Obviously the thing to do was to be bullish in a bull market and bearish in a bear market.  *
+                                            Reminiscences of a Stock Operator by J. Livermore

 Cryptrade is a standalone client for Cryptotrader.org.
 The main purpose of this tool is to allow automated trading at popular exchanges such as MtGox and Bitstamp.